 - iv.
-Referring to the 'Restoring from a Back-up' section on page 113 above, launch the new HansaWorld Enterprise application to create a new database as follows- - If you choose to create the new database using the GUI application, when the 'Welcome to HansaWorld' window appears, click the [Import Textbackup] button to import the back-up created by the previous version of HansaWorld Enterprise.
-When the import process finishes, close the GUI application and start the command line application.

-• If you choose to create the new database using the command line application (Linux or Mac OS X), launch the application by typing-
+Referring to the 'Restoring from a Back-up' section on page 94 above, launch the new Enterprise by HansaWorld application to create a new database as follows- - If you choose to create the new database using the GUI application, when the 'Welcome to Enterprise by HansaWorld' window appears, click the [Import Textbackup] button to import the back-up created by the previous version of Enterprise by HansaWorld.
+When the import process finishes, close the GUI application and start the command line application. - If you choose to create the new database using the command line application (Linux or Mac OS X), launch the application by typing-

-./HansaWorld Backup/TBXXXXXX.TXT &
+./Enterprise Backup/TBXXXXXX.TXT

-where TBXXXXXX.TXT is the back-up file, located in the "Backup" folder inside the folder containing the HansaWorld Enterprise server application.
-When the import process finishes, the application will close automatically.
+where TBXXXXXX.TXT is the back-up file, located in the "Backup" folder inside the folder containing the Enterprise by HansaWorld server application.
+If the back-up file contains more than one Company, the application will close automatically when the import finishes.
 Restart it in the normal way.

-• If you choose to create the new database using the service application (Windows), place the path and name of the back-up file (Backup/TBXXXXX.TXT in this example) in a "parameters.txt" file before launching the application, as described above on page 36.
-When the import finishes, the application will quit (you may need to monitor the log file (named "hansa.log") to see when the application quits).
-Remove the path and name of the back-up file from the "parameters.txt" file and then restart the application in the usual way.
+• If you choose to create the new database using the service application (Windows), place the path and name of the back-up file (Backup/TBXXXXXX.TXT in this example) in a "parameters.txt" file before launching the application, as described above on page 30.
+If the back-up file contains more than one Company, the application will quit when the import finishes (you may need to monitor the log file (named "hansa.log") or the service 'Properties' window to see when the application quits).
+Remove the path and name of the back-up file from the "parameters.txt" file.
+If necessary, restart the application in the usual way.

 If your machine has sufficient RAM, the back-up file will be imported significantly more quickly if you increase the cache size.
-Please refer to step 10 in the 'Restoring from a Back-up' section above on page 119 for details.
+Please refer to step 10 in the 'Restoring from a Back-up' section above on page 98 for details.